The Graduate School

 The Graduate School administers several internal University-wide fellowship and award programs to support or recognize the achievements of new and returning graduate students.
 In addition, many graduate students receive financial support (stipend and tuition waivers) as Teaching Assistants, Research Assistants, or Graduate Assistants.
 Interested students should contact The Graduate School, departments, and administrative units directly for more details and information.

-Each Spring FSU graduate students are recognized for their outstanding contributions in teaching, research and creative endeavors, and leadership at the Celebration of Graduate Student Excellence.
-These awards include the University’s Outstanding Teaching Assistant Awards, the Graduate Student Research and Creativity Awards, and the Graduate School Student Leadership Award.
+Each Spring, FSU graduate students are recognized for their outstanding contributions in teaching, research and creative endeavors, and leadership at the Celebration of Graduate Student Excellence.
+Awards include the University's Outstanding Teaching Assistant Awards, the Graduate Student Research and Creativity Awards, the Graduate School Student Leadership Award, the FAMU Feeder Fellowship, McKnight Doctoral Fellowship, McNair Scholars Fellowship, Legacy Fellowship, Leslie N. Wilson Delores Auzenne Assistantship for Minorities, and external nationally competitive fellowships and awards.

-Details of these programs, with updated deadlines and due dates, are provided each year on the Graduate School Web site at http://gradschool.fsu.edu.
+Details of these programs, with updated deadlines and due dates, are provided each year on the Graduate School Website at https://gradschool.fsu.edu/.

 Professional development, improving and increasing one's skill sets, is important at every stage of graduate education and beyond.
 For example, improving one's oral and written communication skills and developing an understanding of ethical behavior in research and creative endeavors are types of professional development.
 At FSU, numerous professional development opportunities are offered by academic departments/programs, the Career Center, and the Graduate School.

-The Preparing Future Faculty (PFF) program assists doctoral and terminal master’s students in preparing for faculty work.
-Through participation in coursework, workshops, mentoring, and interviewing faculty at other institutions, PFF candidates increase awareness of expectations for faculty performance and of resources available to aid in scholarly careers, and build their readiness to address teaching, research, and related demands of faculty life.
+The Preparing Future Faculty (PFF) program assists doctoral and terminal master's students in preparing for faculty work.
+Through participation in coursework, workshops, mentoring, attending prospective faculty talks at FSU, and interviewing faculty at other institutions, PFF candidates increase awareness of expectations for faculty performance and of resources available to aid in scholarly careers, and build their readiness to address teaching, research, and related demands of faculty life.
 PFF program requirements and activities are organized around the keystones of: Teaching Preparation, Research Preparation, Career Development, Mentoring, and Portfolio Development.
 In order to begin working toward earning the Preparing Future Faculty Academic Certificate, students must complete and submit an application.
-For more information or to schedule a meeting, contact Dr. Judith Devine, at (850) 644-3886 or email@example.com.
+For more information or to schedule a meeting, contact James Beck at firstname.lastname@example.org.
 To earn the PFF Certificate, candidates must complete a minimum of twelve graduate hours in the areas of Teaching Preparation, Research Preparation, and Career Development.
 Events are either discipline-specific or campus wide.
-All FSU doctoral and terminal master’s students are eligible to participate, as are FSU post-doctoral scholars and adjunct/visiting faculty.
+All FSU doctoral and terminal master's students are eligible to participate, as are FSU post-doctoral scholars and adjunct/visiting faculty.
 Candidates who meet specified requirements, often involving participation over a two-year period, are awarded a completion certificate, but PFF events are open to graduate students/postdoctoral scholars/visiting faculty regardless of whether they intend to earn a completion certificate.

 FSU's PFF program coordinates with the national Preparing Future Faculty initiative of the Council of Graduate Schools and the Association of American Colleges and Universities, involving forty-five doctoral degree-granting institutions and more than 300 partner institutions.

-To learn more about FSU’s PFF program, check with your academic department, visit http://gradschool.fsu.edu/Professional-Development/Preparing-Future-Faculty-PFF, or call The Graduate School at (850) 644-3501.
+To learn more about FSU's PFF program, check with your academic department and visit https://gradschool.fsu.edu/professional-development/preparing-future-faculty-pff.

-Another approach to professional development is the Series of Workshops offered during the academic year for FSU graduate and postdoctoral students.
-Working closely with outstanding research faculty, administrators, the FSU Center for Leadership and Social Change, the Center for Global Engagement, and the Career Center, the FSU Graduate School offers a wide range of workshops designed to equip students to achieve their educational and career goals.
-Descriptions of the professional development workshops for the academic year are located at http://gradschool.fsu.edu/Professional-Development/Professional-Development-Workshop-Series.
+Another approach to professional development is the series of workshops offered during the academic year for FSU graduate and postdoctoral students.
+Working closely with outstanding research faculty, administrators, the University Libraries, the Writing Center, the FSU Center for Leadership and Social Change, the Center for Global Engagement, and the Career Center.
+The Graduate School offers a wide range of workshops designed to equip students to achieve their educational and career goals.
+Descriptions of the professional development workshops for the academic year are located at https://gradschool.fsu.edu/professional-development/professional-development-workshops.

-The Program for Instructional Excellence (PIE) serves as a teaching resource for graduate student teaching assistants (TAs) and departments.
-Each year, during the week preceding the Fall semester, a university-wide, two-day Teaching Conference/TA Orientation is held for teaching assistants.
-The conference, an orientation to FSU teaching resources, policies, and best practices of learning and teaching, accommodates TAs across disciplines with varied teaching responsibilities.
-All instructors are invited to participate in any part of the conference they feel might be useful.
-University administrators, organizations, faculty, and experienced teaching assistants take part in this program, offering advice and conducting sessions on all aspects of undergraduate teaching at FSU.
-As a continuation of the PIE Teaching Conference, PIE offers online and face-to-face workshops to enhance teaching throughout the Fall and Spring semesters.
+The Program for Instructional Excellence (PIE) serves as a teaching and professional development resource for graduate student teaching assistants (TAs), academic departments, and any graduate student interested in developing teaching and learning skills.
+Each Fall and Spring semester, a university-wide, two-day teaching conference/TA orientation is held for teaching assistants.
+The conference, an orientation to FSU teaching resources, policies, and best practices of teaching and learning, accommodates TAs across disciplines with varied teaching responsibilities.
+All graduate students are invited to participate in any part of the conference they feel might be useful.
+University administrators, organizations, faculty, and experienced teaching assistants take part in this program, offering advice and conducting sessions on all aspects of teaching at FSU.
+As a continuation of the PIE Teaching Conference, PIE offers online and face-to-face workshops to enhance teaching throughout the Fall, Spring, and Summer semesters.
+All workshops qualify for PFF credit.
+PIE also provides other professional development opportunities to learn the art and science of teaching, including, but not limited to reading groups, teaching observations, consultations, teaching newsletters, an online teaching course (for 0 credits) The Basics of Teaching @ FSU, and the Outstanding Teaching Assistant Award program.
+For more information, visit the PIE website at https://pie.fsu.edu/ or email at email@example.com.

-PIE also sponsors FSU’s teaching associate program to assist with departmental teaching assistant training.
-A PIE Teaching Associate is an experienced graduate student TA nominated by his/her academic department and trained by PIE.
-These graduate students serve as mentors for other TAs in their department and assist PIE with conferences and other events.
+The PIE program also sponsors FSU's PIE Teaching Associate Program to assist with departmental teaching assistant training.
+A PIE Teaching Associate is an experienced graduate student TA nominated by the student's academic department and trained by PIE.
+These graduate students serve as mentors for other TAs in their department and assist PIE with university-wide teaching conferences, workshops, pedagogy reading groups, peer teaching observations, office hours, and other initiatives.
 This leadership role broadens skills and provides a deeper understanding and appreciation of teaching from a larger perspective.
 PIE Teaching Associates receive a stipend for an academic year appointment (Fall and Spring semesters).
 This stipend is in addition to the Teaching Assistantship stipend (and waiver) that will be provided by the department.
 Applications are accepted in the Spring for the following academic year.
 Appointments are made each year at the beginning of the Fall semester.
-For information regarding other programs for TAs offered through PIE or the PIE Teaching Associate Program, visit the PIE Web site at http://pie.fsu.edu, call (850) 645-7318, or e-mail email@example.com.
+For information regarding other programs for TAs offered through PIE or the PIE Teaching Associate Program, visit the PIE website at https://pie.fsu.edu/ or e-mail firstname.lastname@example.org.